 Kusama’s works are known to help transport you to another world, and The Spirits of the Pumpkins Descend into the Heavens is no exception.
 This addition to the permanent collection has seen many an Instagrammer ascend on the National Gallery to take part in this immersive installation.
 Be inspired by the many, many pumpkins you’ll spot inside this infinity room by tucking into eightysix’s pumpkin ravioli.
 Unfortunately eightysix's truly delightful ravioli aren’t infinite, but you’ll wish they were.

 As the leader of the French impressionist movement, Claude Monet was continually inspired by nature.
-See his works at the Monet: Impression Sunrise (7 June – 1 September) exhibition, then continue to embrace nature with a botanical themed cocktail at Akiba.
+Continue to embrace nature with a botanical-themed cocktail at Akiba.
 Try a Geisha’s Kiss, a delightful concoction of plum wine, sake and a hint of rose.
 Marvel your dining company with your knowledge that Monet collected Japanese woodblock prints.